Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
 Oct17, an AI HR startup talk to me, they want SeeLayer to help the instruction.
-Unfortunately my app is not fluent, i promise the official web will online in November, they will use it.
+Unfortunately my app is not fluent, i promise the official web will online in November, they can use Notion in these days.

 Oct15, i find the storytribe has AI function.
 No need to use another render tool like SD.